 Jenn’s artwork is on view in “Alternative Photographic Process”.
-Her work is available for purchase in our Online Shop:

 I’m an artist who has worked primarily with the wet-plate collodion photo process since 2005.
 Invented in 1851, wet-plate collodion was used to make ambrotypes, tintypes, glass negatives, and lantern slides.
 It was the predominant photo process for several decades and was used to document the American Civil War.
 This challenging process requires a darkroom on hand because the photographic plate stays wet during the exposure and must be developed immediately.